bubeck/airspace_germany/README.md

 ## Verification of an airspace

 Airspaces sometimes have minor tweaks, like similar coordinates instead of identical.
 You can use http://xcglobe.com/airspace to look at them in detail and find improvements.
+In addition https://airspaces.bargen.dev/ is also helpful.
+It does not show arcs, therefore all rounded airspaces are rectangular.
+However, as most algorithm dealing with arcs have rounding errors, this can be sometimes also useful.

 ## Changes or Pull requests